-Edmond O’Brien is serving a ten-year prison sentence for his early B-movies...I mean...armed robbery.
-He is offered immediate parole if he is willing to undergo experimental brain surgery to remove his criminal impulses.
-Sounds like the government's liberal pipe dream to abolish jails so we can all live happily together.
+Edmond O’Brien is offered (under duress) immediate parole if he is willing to undergo experimental brain surgery in the hope it will remove his criminal impulses.
 It will also remove his memory.
-Not surprisingly, O’Brien impulsively is set on punching somebody in the jaw before surgery but finds serendipity in painting post-surgery.
-Ballet could not be worked into his rehab schedule.
-An insurance investigator, needing to recover the stolen money, thinks O’Brien is faking and tracks his every move.
+After moving up the surgery a few days, O’Brien is impulsively set on punching the male nurse in the jaw before a sedation injection.
+After surgery, the angry criminal finds serendipity in hedge-trimming and painting, though ballet could not be worked into his rehab schedule.
+An insurance investigator, needing to recover the stolen money from a robbery, thinks O’Brien is faking and tracks his every move.
 Likewise, Ted de Corsia is not buying his former partner's amnesia story.
 Stereo-typically, under his angled fedora, he is his usual gangster self, grumbling and angrily threatening to beat the truth out of him or burn an eye out with the lit end of a cigar.
-The latter used as a gruesome 3D stinger.
+The latter used as a gruesome 3D stinger, one of several 3D moments.

-After twenty minutes, the first of two flashbacks occur as one gang member retells exactly, second by second, word for word, what happened during the robbery.
-One might accept this if it was O’Brien’s flashback.
-How he knew about O’Brien’s attempt to make a call from a phone booth after the heist is a mystery.
+Later, trying to refresh O'Brien's memory in the first of three flashbacks, gang member Nick Dennis retells exactly, second by second, what happened during the robbery.
+If it were possible, one could accept this if it were O’Brien’s flashback.
+How Dennis knew O’Brien’s every step, including an attempted call at a phone booth without being present, is positively clairvoyant.
 What follows is a pursuit by two officers because O’Brien looks pretty guilty running down the sidewalk.
 In his early films, O'Brien was quite the runner.
 Really laying those dress shoes down.
-His stunt double climbs up a three-story fire escape followed by a silly implausibility: O’Brien drops a potted plant down in the officer’s vicinity in Merry Melodies cartoon fashion.
+His stunt double climbs up a three-story fire escape, followed by a silly implausibility: O’Brien drops a potted plant down in the officer’s vicinity in Merry Melodies cartoon fashion.
 A big clue as to his location.
 A clichéd chase on rooftops ensues as the frantic music score backs up the action.
-After a lot of running, O’Brien is not only exhausted but arrested on a painter’s scaffolding.
+O’Brien is not only exhausted but also arrested on a painter’s scaffolding.

 Audrey Totter is O’Brien’s

-girl but he does not know it.
-His recurring dreams, however, suggest
+girl, but he does not know it.
+However, his two dreams, aka flashbacks, suggest

 she may be more than a stranger.
 One dream concerns a Santa Monica